EnviroDIY/ModularSensors/examples/menu_a_la_carte/ReadMe.md

 ___

-[//]: # ( @subsection menu_i2c_rain Trinket-Based Tipping Bucket Rain Gauge )
-### Trinket-Based Tipping Bucket Rain Gauge

-This is for use with a simple external I2C tipping bucket counter based on the [Adafriut Trinket](https://www.adafruit.com/product/1501).
-All constructor arguments are optional, but the first argument is for the I2C address of the tip counter (if not 0x08) and the second is for the depth of rain (in mm) per tip event (if not 0.2mm).
-Most metric tipping buckets are calibrated to have 1 tip per 0.2mm of rain.
-Most English tipping buckets are calibrated to have 1 tip per 0.01" of rain, which is 0.254mm.
-Note that you cannot input a number of measurements to average because averaging does not make sense with this kind of counted variable.

-@see @ref sensor_i2c_rain

-[//]: # ( @menusnip{i2c_rain} )
-___

 [//]: # ( @subsection menu_ina219 TI INA219 High Side Current Sensor )
 ### TI INA219 High Side Current Sensor